PA HOMELESS CHILDREN’S INITIATIVE (MCKINNEY-VENTO ACT)

 Please click HERE view all community resources

-Please contact our homeless liaison, Mr. Oberman, at the number below for more information.
+Please contact our homeless liaison, Dr. Oberman, at the number below for more information.

 District Liaison for Homeless Education